zh4ui/avtcore-multiplex-guidelines/draft-ietf-avtcore-multiplex-guidelines.md

 recommend against some usages as being unsuitable, in general or for particular purposes.

-RTP was from the beginning designed for multiple participants in a communication session.
-This is not restricted to multicast, as some believe, but also provides functionality over unicast, using either multiple transport flows below RTP or a network node that re-distributes the RTP packets.
-The re-distributing node can for example be a transport translator (relay) that forwards the packets unchanged, a translator performing media or protocol translation in addition to forwarding, or an RTP mixer that creates new sources from the received streams.
-In addition, multiple streams can occur when a single endpoint have multiple media sources, like multiple cameras or microphones that need to be sent simultaneously.

-This document has been written due to increased interest in more advanced usage of RTP, resulting in questions regarding the most appropriate RTP usage.
-The limitations in some implementations, RTP/RTCP extensions, and signalling has also been exposed.
-It is expected that some limitations will be addressed by updates or new extensions resolving the shortcomings.
-The authors also hope that clarification on the usefulness of some functionalities in RTP will result in more complete implementations in the future.

 The document starts with some definitions and then goes into the existing RTP functionalities around multiplexing.
 Both the desired